What is LEAP?

 As a student, what does LEAP mean for you?

-If you are competing at the State Conference, you will be required to turn in a LEAP report (high school) or a LEAP response (middle school).
+If you are competing at the State Conference, you will NOT be required to turn in a LEAP report (high school) or a LEAP response (middle school).
+At the State Conference, LEAP will be run as a competitive event, for those who want feedback on their report/response, and experience with LEAP interviews.

 You will need to keep track of your leadership experiences throughout the year - at your school, through TSA, and in your community